lewie9021/appdriver/docs/api/expect.md

 # Expect

 The `expect` utility is the out-of-the-box solution for asserting within tests.
-It is heavily inspired by Jest that favours a sane autocomplete system.
+It is heavily inspired by Jest, favouring a sane autocomplete system.

  ### Examples